 According to Optimonster research, video marketers get 66% more qualified leads per year.
-Short-form videos are a hit amongst millennials known for their low attention span.
+Short-form video types of content in digital marketing are a hit amongst millennials known for their low attention span.
 Instagram stories, reels, GIFs, etc., are playing an incredible role in attracting and retaining users.
 Landing pages with videos are 53 times more likely to rank on Google’s first page.

 The need for short-format videos became more prominent when YouTube launched ‘YouTube Shorts’, their version of ‘stories’ in 2020.
 The feature allows creators to post videos of less than a minute in vertical format.

-The best examples for short-form content are mobile brands like iPhone and OnePlus that use video teasers to build anticipation for an upcoming product launch.
+The best examples of short-form content are mobile brands like iPhone and OnePlus that use video teasers to build anticipation for an upcoming product launch.

 Content creators have embraced the idea of podcasts in the last five years.
+It has emerged as one of the most popular content marketing times in recent years, as it allows the consumer to feel a connection with that brand’s ‘voice.’
 With companies like Spotify, Amazon, and Google making significant investments into the podcasting ecosystem, this space is expected to grow exponentially by 2025.

 Today there are over 5 lakh shows on the internet and over 18 million episodes.
 The low cost of creation and access to distribution channels makes this medium a goldmine for marketers.

-Webinars have fast become a common practice for most consumer-facing brands.
+Webinars have fast become a common type of content in digital marketing for most consumer-facing brands.
 A webinar is an online event hosted to enhance the brand’s credibility or awareness.
 According to this survey, certain platforms saw a steep hike in webinar hosting activities during the pandemic.

 Moreover, according to statistics by ON24 73% of B2B marketers feel that webinars are great to generate high-quality leads.
 Apart from being a lead magnet, they can also bring something of value to your existing consumers.